Information on how organisations can work towards the Disability Confident Scheme:

 This new report was published in May 2018 and written as part of the AHRC funded Connected Communities project: ‘Around the Toilet’.
 Around the Toilet has key findings taken in collaboration with groups of people between April 2015 to February 2018 in what makes an accessible toilet space.
 The original consultation group consisted of people […]

-The importance of inclusive social media messaging: Inclusive social media messaging is vital for any organisation in its comms to its employees, visitors, and customers.
-During the lockdown, museums have an opportunity to reach out to people and potential visitors by being inclusive in content and message.
-The importance of social media and inclusive content […]
+The importance of inclusive social media messaging: Inclusive social media messaging is vital for any organisation in its communications to its employees, visitors, and customers.
+Did you know that 4 million people abandoned a retail website due to poor accessibility (Source: Click Away Pound Survey 2019).
+By showing inclusive social media messaging your organisation is […]

 Westminster AchieveAbility Commission (WAC) has produced a report which has important information for neurodivergent talented adults in the workplace for all sectors.
 The full report has a series of recommendations in line with the key findings in which DCN was involved in the consultation.
 A link to the full report is here: https://www.achieveability.org.uk/files/1586122571/e-journal-achieveability-neurodivergent-voices-april-2020pdf.pdf